 What can you expect to experience at a Brad James Band concert?
 Expect the band to pick a great song, set up a deep groove, then reach for the inspiration that is found when close friends...the band and audience...create music with and for each other.

 Along with the amazing music of The Last Waltz and the Brad James Band, the event will provide attendees with a very unique artistic experience, which allows everyone in attendance to add to the landscape.
 Local artist, Chris Mantle, will be creating a live painting throughout the event, specifically tailored to the emotion and environment of the event.
 As he creates his Leftover Last Waltz piece, those in attendance will be encouraged to contribute towards the art.
 Once the piece is completed (prior to the end of The Last Waltz) it will then be placed on auction, along with several other items, with all proceeds to benefit the education initiatives at the Woody Guthrie Center.
 Many other artists from the Tulsa area, as well as around the country, have contributed pieces that will be placed for auction including Kim Bruckbauer of Los Angeles and Gary Smith of Tulsa, Oklahoma,

 Just as years previous, attendees will get the opportunity to go backstage at the historic Cain's Ballroom and participated in the Leftover Last Waltz photo booth.
-Each year, the "Green Room" behind the stage of Cain's is transformed into an fun, interactive photo booth.
+Each year, the "Green Room" behind the stage of Cain's is transformed into a fun, interactive photo booth.
 Be sure to check out the event's photo booth from years previous in our "Media" section.

 Last, but certainly not least, HAPPY THANKSGIVING!
 Just as The Last Waltz catered Thanksgiving dinner to everyone in attendance in 1976, The Leftover Last Waltz will be providing a delicious, collaborative meal put on by some of the best Tulsa-area restaurants!
 The Leftover Last Waltz gives Tulsa restaurants a unique opportunity to put one of their signature dishes on the menu for the event's Thanksgiving.
 It is, without a doubt, the best meal created every year in Tulsa!